microsoft/fluentui/packages/react-card/Spec.md

 1. Focus

-   Initial focus is set on card, to access items within the card use EnterKey or Spacebar.
+   Initial focus is set on card, to access items within the card use `EnterKey` or `Spacebar`.

 2. Focus-Inside